-For jungle trekking, one of the most efficient and reliable organizations is Contact Travel.
-Combining treks and village stays with multisport adventures by jeep, bicycle, and kayak, the folks at Contact can cater a tour to any needs and price range.
-They also offer more traditional itineraries with elephant treks, visits to caves, and relaxing bamboo-raft river trips, and their English-speaking guides are the best in the area.
+For jungle trekking, one of the most efficient and reliable organizations is Active Travel (www.activethailand.com; tel.
+05385-0160).
+Combining treks and village stays with multisport adventures by jeep, bicycle, and kayak, the folks at Active can cater a tour to any need and price range.
+They also offer more traditional itineraries with visits to caves, and relaxing bamboo-raft river trips, and their English-speaking guides are the best in the area.
 Treks from Chiang Mai stop at Lisu, Lahu, and Karen villages.
 A 2-day/1-night trip is 4,600B per person if you join their regular tour, or 5,600B per person for a private group trip.
 A 3-day/2-night trip, which takes you to a greater variety of villages, is 5,500B per person if you join their regular tour or 6,850B per person for a private group.
-Their office in Chiang Mai is at 420/3 Chang Klan Rd. (tel.
-05320-4664; fax 05327-9505; www.activethailand.com).
+Their office in Chiang Mai is at 54/5 Moo 2, Soi 14, Tambol Tasala.

 Boat Trips -- Within the city, a boat trip along the Mae Ping River is a fun diversion.
-Head for the boat landing beside Wawee Coffee on the east bank of the Ping River just north of Nawarat Bridge to join a 90-minute tour on a rice barge, starting at 9am, 11am, 1pm, 3pm, or 5pm (minimum 2 people, 250B per person), operated by Mae Ping River Cruise Co.
-(133 Charoen Prathet Rd.; tel.
-05327-4822; www.maepingrivercruise.com).
-They also run private tours, including hotel pickup, which start at Wat Chaimongkol, on Charoen Prathet Road (opposite Alliance Française).
-These tours follow a similar route (heading about 8km/5 miles north of town before heading back).
-They last about 2 hours and cost 450B per person with fruit and drinks included.
-You'll get great views of old teak riverside mansions, behind which rises the tall skyline of this developing burg.
-While on the outskirts of town, you’ll see villages that offer scenes of rural living.
+Two-hour rice barge tours depart hourly from 9am to 5pm (minimum 2 people, 250B per person including hotel pickup), operated by Mae Ping River Cruise Co.
+(133 Charoen Prathet Rd.; www.maepingrivercruise.com; tel.
+05327-4822).
+From the deck you’ll get great views of old teak riverside mansions, behind which rise the tall skyline of this developing burg.
+While on the outskirts of the city, you’ll see villages that offer scenes of rural living

 Mountain Biking -- In the fresh air in the hills outside of town, you can get a slower, closer look at nature, sights, and people.
-Many small trekking companies and travel agents offer day trips, but I recommend the folks at Contact Travel (420/3 Chang Klan Rd; tel.
-05320-4664) for their 1-day excursions just north of town, or for multiday adventures in the region.
-Day trips start at 2,100B.
+Many small trekking companies and travel agents offer day trips, but I recommend the folks at Mountain Biking Chiang Mai (www.mountainbikingchiangmai.com; tel.
+081024-7046) for their 1-day excursion cycling down Doi Suthep mountain, and for multiday adventures in the region for everyone from beginners to experts.
+Bikes and gear are well maintained and included in the trip costs.
+Day trips start at 1,600B.

 For Thais and Western retirees, golf is a favored hobby in Chiang Mai, especially in the cooler months.
 All courses below are open to the public and offer equipment rental.
 Call ahead to reserve a tee time.